armandofox/armandofox.github.io/_posts/travel/2010-11-20-visiting-nyc.md

 taking a journey made you feel like you were an important person going on an important trip, rather than a potential terrorist to be patted down and then stuffed with bland fast food in a sterile waiting lounge.
-Ironically, for logistical reasons, most long-distance trains in and out of New York use Penn Station---formerly an even grander terminal than GCT, but reprehensibly destroyed in the 1960s to make room for the unforgivably ugly Madison Square Garden arena, with the station itself relegated to a labyrinthine warren of underground tunnels.
 The food court on the lower concourse of GCT is quite good;
 I've never eaten at the famous Oyster Bar, which is featured in the opening credits of Saturday Night Live.

+For logistical reasons, most long-distance trains in and out of New York use Penn Station---formerly an even grander terminal than GCT, but reprehensibly destroyed in the 1960s to make room for the unforgivably ugly Madison Square Garden arena.
+Until 2020, the station itself was relegated to a labyrinthine warren of underground tunnels.
+In 2020 that changed with the opening of Moynihan Train Hall, created by repurposing the Farley Post Office across the street from MSG, which had been built shortly after Penn in the same style by the same architectural firm.
+The Post Office courtyard was glassed in, creating a triumphant train hall that is once again a much more appropriate arrival into the greatest city in the world.

 **Bonus feature: **one of the best places to enjoy a classy, leisurely cocktail is the [Campbell